All Episodes

 Well, the Democrats have done it.

-This is gonna be somewhat interesting.
+This is going to be somewhat interesting.

 Democrats have shaken up their early primaries.

-Uh eager to give African Americans and Hispanics a bigger voice in picking a presidential nominee.
+Eager to give African Americans and Hispanics a bigger voice in picking a presidential nominee.

 Democrats on Saturday adopted a caucus and primary schedule that puts new states on the coveted early voting calendar.

-The new calendar would add Nevada with a large and growing Hispanic population and South Carolina with its large African American population to the two largely white states of Iowa and New Hampshire.
+The new calendar would add Nevada with a large and growing Hispanic population and South Carolina with its large African-American population to the two largely white states of Iowa and New Hampshire.

 New Hampshire's traditional first primary would be January 22nd, and South Carolina would be a week later on January 29th.